 Release bindings were unknown and everyone skied in what was then known as bear traps with either cable heel bindings or long thongs.
 The latter were leather straps which were pulled as taut as a banjo string several times around your boot and ankle and guaranteed but one thing--the only way you’ld lose your ski was if your foot broke off several inches above your ankle.
 But perhaps the most exquisite agony of all in yesteryear was deciding whether or not you absolutely had to go the the area outhouse to relieve yourself.
 The beginning skier of today can’t imagine the sensation experienced or the language generated by putting your bare fanny down on the carved pine seat only to have a north wind blow a minus ten degree blast up at you.
 On all too many occasions whatever intentions you might have had were blown clear out of your mind.
 This gave rise to a malady often described as “blue bottom.”
 Today the outhouse is a relic of the past and the club lodge contains more bathrooms than entire ski areas had in the early days of the club.
 Fifty years ago it took longer to drive to North Creek than it does today to fly to Zurich.
 The ski fields of Europe were only for the pre-war rich and places such as Aspen, Alta, Mt.
 Snow, Killington, Glen Ellen, Stratton and Sugarbush were yet to be established.

 It is through this era that Ramapo was founded and has progressed; to appreciate either one has to know the other.
 Nothing is ever brought forth fully formed.
 There is always a period when an idea is nebulous and an extending time while it takes shape and form.
 Gil Jones was probably the originator of Ramapo and he came from the Schenectady area during World War II to Sloatsburg to teach school.
 He and his wife Janet had been previously skiing with the Schenectady Winter Sports Club.
 Skiing alone has never been much fun--it is something akin to the sound of one hand clapping--and thus it was that Gil and his wife began to shop around for new people to ski with.
 They did find a few and on November 1, 1946 an informal meeting was held and all of six people attended.
 A decision was made to run an announcement in the paper that a formal organizational meeting would be held at the Suffern High School on January 22, 1947 to create a ski club for the area.
-Jones presided at the first meeting where a two reel color film on Big Bromley was shown.
+Jones presided at the first meeting over an attendance of 35 people and a two reel color film on Big Bromley was shown.
 A yellowed clipping from the Journal News notes that the following officers were elected at that meeting.
 John Stewart was named president, Gil Jones became vice president, Doris Carlson secretary, and Dave Hartwell Treasurer.

 After brief discussion, it was decided that a geographical name might better tie the club to an area.
 Such names as Rockland Ski Club and Suffern Ski Club were discarded in favor of the Ramapo Mt.
 Ski Club.
 True there is no one specific mountain with the name Ramapo but rather it refers to that entire cluster which is separated from the Catskills and lies largely in Rockland, Bergen and Orange Counties.
 Meetings were held at various places during those early years, among which were the Old Eureka House in Suffern, the Villa Lafayette near Spring Valley and still later, about 1952 it met at Swiss Trudies in Nanuet.
 In the fall of 1953 it alighted at Kruckers and currently meets at the Knights of Columbus Hall in Ramsey, Nj.
 From an original membership of 36, we are now a club of roughly 300.